uw-pycert-course-01/assignment05/README.rst

 The Program:
 ------------

-Write a small command-line script called ``mailroom.py``.
+Write an interactive script called ``mailroom.py``.
 This script should be executable.
 The script should accomplish the following goals:

 * It should have a data structure that holds a list of your donors and a history of the amounts they have donated.
 This structure should be populated